 - Contribute to the development and on-going refinement of brand strategies designed to encompass the needs of the Global Rare Disease community.

-- Collaborate on the development of key promotional and disease-awareness materials to support strategic priorities in the US and globally.
+- Collaborate on the development of key promotional and disease-awareness materials to support strategic priorities globally.

 - Identify data gaps and develop appropriate solutions via the coordination of global market research activities.

-- Assist in providing commercial assessments for new and existing programs within the Rare Pediatric Diseases space.
+- Assist in providing commercial assessments for new and existing programs within the Rare Diseases space.

 Global Pharmacovigilance and Epidemiology